Most buying teams have lived through some version of this conversation:

 When the operator forgets to glue — because it's Tuesday, the truck just arrived, three customers are at the counter — the gap opens.
 The PO doesn't get updated.
 The supplier's confirmation reply is buried in a thread.
 By the time the invoice shows up at the end of the month, nobody remembers exactly what was agreed, and the bookkeeper either rejects the invoice (causing a fight with the supplier) or pays it as-billed (leaking margin without anyone noticing).

-In most SMBs, the second option wins.
-Because rejecting invoices is expensive and emotional, and paying as-billed is fast.
+In busy operations, the second option wins.
+Rejecting invoices is slow, emotionally expensive, and operationally disruptive.
+Paying as-billed is fast.

 What it actually costs